esyede/rakit/packages/docs/data/strings.md

 ### Str::trim()

-This method removes whitespace and control characters from the beginning and end of the string:
+Removes whitespace and control characters from the beginning and end of the string:

 ```php
 $trimmed = Str::trim('  hello world  '); // 'hello world'